R.U.O.K — Are you OK?

 Tasks Problem discovery, heuristic analysis, adjacent industry audit, ideation & Iteration, usability testing, prototyping

 About As an international student living alone in New York City, I understand that safety is one of many issues I should be mindful of when living in a big city, not only for the sake of myself but also for my family and friends.
 Whenever I go out, my parents would sometimes text me and ask where I am at.
 After every hangout, my friends would text me “Are you home yet?”
-This is what encourages me to create a digital tool for the students who live alone and people who care about them.
+This has driven me to create a digital tool for the students who live alone and people who care about them.

 Before landing on the idea of a check-in app, I did some research to understand about the living pattern of people who live alone.